-- ▶ high interest and easy-to-read - ▶ teaches how to make a traditional dream catcher and explains the background
+- ▶ high interest and easy-to-read - ▶ teaches how to make a traditional dream catcher and explains the background youth perspectives, identity, popular culture

+BCDreaming in Indian

-Dreaming in Indian AUTHOR, EDITOR, OR COMPILER Lisa Charleyboy, Tsilhqot'in, and Mary Beth Leatherdale (eds.) with multiple Indigenous contributors ILLUSTRATOR CURRICULUM AREAS ► English Language Arts ► Arts Education (Visual Arts) PUBLISHER Annick Press THEMES & TOPICS youth perspectives, identity, popular culture
+Lisa Charleyboy, Tsilhqot'in, and Mary Beth Leatherdale (eds.) with multiple Indigenous contributors

 This anthology of artwork, writing, photographs shatters commonly held stereotypes and challenges readers to rethink their own place in the world.
 Emerging and established Indigenous artists, including acclaimed author Joseph Boyden, renowned visual artist Bunky Echo Hawk, and stand-up comedian Ryan McMahon, contribute thoughtful and heartfelt pieces on their experiences growing up Indigenous, expressing them through such mediums as art, food, the written word, sport, dance, and fashion.